Teddy Sheringham

-Edward Paul Sheringham, MBE (born 2 April 1966) is an English football manager and former player.
+Edward Paul Sheringham (born 2 April 1966) is an English football manager and former player.
 He played as a forward, mostly as a second striker, in a 24-year professional career.
+Sheringham was part of the Manchester United team that won the treble of the Premier League, FA Cup and UEFA Champions League in 1999.
+He scored the equalising goal and provided the assist for the club's winning goal in the 1999 UEFA Champions League final against Bayern Munich that sealed it, with both goals coming in injury time of the second half.

 Sheringham began his career at Millwall, where he scored 111 goals between 1983 and 1991, and is the club's second all-time leading scorer.
 He left to join First Division Nottingham Forest.
-A year later, Sheringham scored Forest's first ever Premiership goal, and was signed by Tottenham Hotspur.
-After five seasons at Spurs, Sheringham joined Manchester United where he won three Premiership titles, one FA Cup, one UEFA Champions League, an Intercontinental Cup and an FA Charity Shield.
+A year later, Sheringham scored Forest's first ever Premier League goal, and was signed by Tottenham Hotspur.
+After five seasons at Spurs, Sheringham joined Manchester United where he won three Premier League titles, the FA Cup, the UEFA Champions League, the Intercontinental Cup and the FA Charity Shield.
 In 2001, he was named both the PFA Players' Player of the Year and FWA Footballer of the Year.
-The pinnacle of his career came when he scored the equaliser and provided the assist for Manchester United's winning goal in the 1999 UEFA Champions League Final against Bayern Munich, both goals coming in injury time of the second half.

 After leaving Manchester United at the end of the 2000–01 season, Sheringham re-joined Tottenham Hotspur, where he was a losing finalist in the 2001–02 Football League Cup.
 He spent one season at newly promoted Portsmouth, scoring the club's first Premier League goal, before joining West Ham United, where he helped the club gain promotion from the 2004–05 Football League Championship.
-The following season, Sheringham appeared for West Ham in the 2006 FA Cup Final, becoming the third-oldest player to appear in an FA Cup Final.
+The following season, Sheringham appeared for West Ham in the 2006 FA Cup final, becoming the third-oldest player to appear in an FA Cup final.

-Sheringham is currently the twelfth-highest goalscorer in the history of the Premiership with 146 goals, and is the competition's 32nd-highest appearance maker.
+Sheringham is currently the thirteenth-highest goalscorer in the history of the Premier League with 146 goals, and is the competition's 34th-highest appearance maker.
 He holds the record as the oldest outfield player to appear in a Premier League match (40 years, 272 days) and the oldest player to score in a Premier League match (40 years, 268 days).
 He was capped 51 times for the England national team, scoring 11 times, and played in the 1998 and 2002 FIFA World Cups, as well as the 1996 UEFA European Championship.
 He retired from competitive football at the end of the 2007–08 season with Colchester United, at the age of 42.
 He has since managed League Two club Stevenage, and ATK of the Indian Super League.